bennisixx/cython_compile/README.md

 ## This is a build system that uses Cython to compile Python code into C extensions.

 ### It supports compiling individual modules or an entire project.
-The system is built to use distutils and cython packages, and it includes the ability to create a binary executable from the compiled files using makeself.
+The system is built to use distutils and cython packages, and it includes the ability to create a binary executable from the compiled files using the archive self extracting binary tool makeself.

 ## Requirements